Delegation of Royal College of Physicians visits HEC

 -

-Delegation of Royal College of Physicians visits HECJanuary 13, 2017Print : Islamabad
+Delegation of Royal College of Physicians visits HECJanuary 13, 2017Print : National

 HEC Chairman Dr. Mukhtar Ahmed welcomed the delegation which comprised Dr. Fraz Mir and Mr. Steve.
 They were accompanied by Vice Chancellor, Pakistan Institute of Medical Sciences Dr. Javed Akram, Dr. Saeed Hamid, and Prof. Akbar Chaudhary.
 The Chairman shared a roundup of the HEC initiatives as well as achievements with regard to promotion of higher education in the country.